AshMcloud/Breathe-Project-One/README.md

 <h2>What's the goal of this page</h2>

 I started out with this idea to create a space for which I could collect together different content which I have found relaxing and peace bringing in the past.
 I hope that site users can find a moment to sit and be comfortable within themselves for a few moments whilst they consider what I have collated on my site.
+I intend for this website to be lighthearted and a little funny so I've included some jokes to balance out of the more serious nature of the breathing excerises I included which can be found on the Breathing and Sports page.

 <h2>What do I look to add to this site in the future?</h2>